Suicide of Jamey Rodemeyer

-James T. Rodemeyer (March 21, 1997 - September 18, 2011) was an American teenager from Amherst, New York who was known for his activism against homophobia and his videos on YouTube to help victims of homophobic bullying.
+James T. Rodemeyer (March 21, 1997 - September 18, 2011) was an American teenager from Amherst, New York, who was known for his activism against homophobia and his videos on YouTube to help victims of homophobic bullying.
 Rodemeyer died by suicide on September 18, 2011, after having been a victim of homophobic bullying himself.
-This was also the first major suicide of a YouTuber.
+This was also the first suicide of a major YouTuber.

 Personal life

 Jamey Rodemeyer lived with his parents, Tim and Tracy Rodemeyer, and his older sister Alyssa in their home near Buffalo, New York.
 He had attended Heim Middle School in the past and was a freshman at Williamsville North High School at the time of his death.

 He was open about his bisexuality, and faced severe bullying as a result of it.

 Rodemeyer's inspiration to help others came from Lady Gaga, whom he admired most.
 He often referred to her in his videos, and quoted her lyrics to provide guidance to others.